 If the District experiences a major leak, critical equipment failure, or demand exceeds well pumping capacity, mandatory water restrictions may be needed.

 Please help avoid a water shortage.
 Here are steps we all can take to curb water waste:

 ~ Water lawns and gardens in the early morning or in the evening.

 ~ Hand water established plants only when necessary.

-~ Do not leave a hose running unattended.
+~ Do not leave a hose or sprinkler running unattended.

 ~ Always use a shut-off nozzle for watering, window washing, washing cars, etc.